rhasspy/rhasspy/docs/reference.md

     * GET custom word dictionary as plain text, or POST to overwrite it
     * See `custom_words.txt` in your profile directory
 * `/api/download-profile`
-    * Force Rhasspy to re-download profile
+    * POST to have Rhasspy to download missing profile artifacts
 * <a id="api_listen_for_command"><tt>/api/listen-for-command</tt></a>
     * POST to wake Rhasspy up and start listening for a voice command
     * Returns intent JSON when command is finished